oTSTo/Keyboard-Emulating-ESP32-S3/README.md

 </p>

 ## Description
-The code creates a bluetoth bispositive that emulates the keyboard
+The code creates a bluetooth bispositive that emulates the keyboard
 ## Features
 | **Feature**                  | **Description**                                                                 |
 |------------------------------|---------------------------------------------------------------------------------|